-- (1) Local agency project development costs for environmental studies and permits will be programmed in the fiscal year during which environmental studies will begin.
+(1) Local agency project development costs for environmental studies and permits will be programmed in the fiscal year during which environmental studies will begin.
 The fiscal year during which the draft environmental document is scheduled for circulation will be identified in the STIP.
 Costs for the preparation of plans, specifications, and estimates will be programmed in the fiscal year during which this work will begin.
-Local agency costs for environmental studies and design may be listed in different fiscal years, where appropriate. - (2) Caltrans project development costs for environmental studies and permits will be programmed in the fiscal year during which the environmental studies begin.
+Local agency costs for environmental studies and design may be listed in different fiscal years, where appropriate.

+(2) Caltrans project development costs for environmental studies and permits will be programmed in the fiscal year during which the environmental studies begin.
 The fiscal year during which the draft environmental document is scheduled for circulation will be identified in the STIP.
 Costs for the preparation of plans, specifications and estimates will be programmed in the fiscal year during which this work will begin.
-Caltrans will report, outside the STIP, on year by year expenditures for project development components. - (b) Right-of-way.
+Caltrans will report, outside the STIP, on year by year expenditures for project development components.

+- (b) Right-of-way.
 Right-of-way costs, including Caltrans support costs, will be programmed in the fiscal year during which right-of-way acquisition (including utility relocation) contracts will first be executed. - (c) Construction.
 Construction costs, including Caltrans construction support costs, will be programmed in the fiscal year during which construction contracts will be advertised.
 All construction costs that are included in or related to a single construction contract should be listed in one fiscal year, regardless of the length of time over which construction costs will be paid.
-Projects requiring separate construction contracts should be listed separately for the STIP, even if they are corridor projects grouped for project development and right-of-way programming, as described in Section 58 of these guidelines.

-- 51. Escalation Adjustments.
+Projects requiring separate construction contracts should be listed separately for the STIP, even if they are corridor projects grouped for project development and right-of-way programming, as described in Section 58 of these guidelines. - 51.
+Escalation Adjustments.
 All projects will count against share balances on the basis of their fully escalated (inflated) costs.
-All project RTIP and ITIP nominations should shall therefore be at costs escalated to the year in which project delivery is proposed (see Sections 47 and 50 of these guidelines).
-Cost estimates for project components that are programmed and that have not been allocated should shall be updated, as needed, based on the most current cost information during every STIP cycle.
+All project RTIP and ITIP nominations shall therefore be at costs escalated to the year in which project delivery is proposed (see Sections 47 and 50 of these guidelines).
+Cost estimates for project components that are programmed and that have not been allocated shall be updated, as needed, based on the most current cost information during every STIP cycle.
 A revised fact sheet (per appendix A) shall be submitted for every updated project.
 Commission staff may make further escalation adjustments, in consultation with Caltrans and regions, in making its staff recommendations and in developing the STIP (see Section 63 of these guidelines).
 Ordinarily, the Commission will apply escalation adjustments only to Caltrans construction costs, not to right-of-way, project development, or local grant projects. - 52.
 Prior Costs for Grandfathered 1996 STIP Projects.
-For every Caltrans project that will be carried forward to the 1998 STIP, Caltrans will identify the amount of its expenditures for right-of-way (including support) and for project development through the 1997-98 fiscal year.
-These amounts, when added to the amounts remaining and programmed for the 1998 STIP period, will form the project component base cost for the purpose of share balance tabulations and adjustments, as described in Sections 53-58 of these guidelines.
+For every Caltrans project carried forward to the 1998 STIP, Caltrans will identify the amount of its expenditures for right-of-way (including support) and for project development through the 1997-98 fiscal year.
+These amounts, when added to the amounts remaining and programmed for the 1998 STIP period, will establish the project component base cost for the purpose of share balance tabulations and adjustments, as described in Sections 53-58 of these guidelines.
+All other cost changes will be drawn from or credited to the appropriate regional share.
+Caltrans, in the ITIP, shall report on the budgets for all ongoing grandfathered 1996 STIP projects.
+This reporting shall include a comparison of actual expenditures compared to project budgets as reported in the 2012 ITIP.